dreamgrove/dreamgrove/content/balance/Compendium_News.md

 10.1.5 Changes

-Rising Light, Falling Night Talent Introduction
+>Rising Light, Falling Night Talent Introduction
-A new talent, "Rising Light, Falling Night," increases your damage and healing by 3% during the day and increases your Versatility by 2% at night.
+>A new talent, "Rising Light, Falling Night," increases your damage and healing by 3% during the day and increases your Versatility by 2% at night.

 As most people are raiding at night this will just be a 2% Versatility increase, you will never not take this talent.
 Anything about instances always being "day" is a not accurate, it's just dependent on the server-time.

-Increase in All Spell Damage
+>Increase in All Spell Damage
-All spell damage dealt by Balance Druids was increased by 5%.
+>All spell damage dealt by Balance Druids was increased by 5%.

-Lunar Shrapnel Redesign
+>Lunar Shrapnel Redesign
-The Lunar Shrapnel ability was redesigned.
+>The Lunar Shrapnel ability was redesigned.
 Starfall now deals 20% increased damage and is a 1 point talent.
 Will probably not see much play outside of consistent AoE fights and big pull dungeons

-Changes to Waning Twilight
+>Changes to Waning Twilight
-Waning Twilight's damage and healing were increased to 10%, up from 8%.
+>Waning Twilight's damage and healing were increased to 10%, up from 8%.

-Astral Smolder Duration Reduction
+>Astral Smolder Duration Reduction
-The Astral Smolder duration was reduced from 8 seconds to 6 seconds.
+>The Astral Smolder duration was reduced from 8 seconds to 6 seconds.

-Modifications to Abilities
+Stellar flare is basically neutral to Astral smolder but the max dps of Astral Smolder is higher, meaning there is no real reason to talent out of it.

-Several abilities such as Wild Surges, Warrior of Elune, and Umbral Intensity were modified for better gameplay balance.
+>Increase in New Moon, Half Moon, and Full Moon Damage

-Increase in New Moon, Half Moon, and Full Moon Damage New Moon damage increased by 100%.
+>New Moon damage increased by 100%.
-Half Moon damage increased by 45%.
+>Half Moon damage increased by 45%.
-Full Moon damage increased by 15%.
+>Full Moon damage increased by 15%.
 Moons will now be a contender for Single target, ~1% ahead of Fury of Elune

-Fury of Elune Changes
+>Fury of Elune Changes
-Radiant Moonlights Fury of Elune cooldown reduction is now 15 seconds (was 20 seconds).
+>Radiant Moonlights Fury of Elune cooldown reduction is now 15 seconds (was 20 seconds).
-The damage caused by Fury of Elune was reduced by 10%.
+>The damage caused by Fury of Elune was reduced by 10%.
 Will still be used for any multi-target scenario over Moons

-Changes to Warrior of Elune
+>Changes to Warrior of Elune
-Warrior of Elune now starts its cooldown as soon as it's activated, but the bonuses to your next 3 Starfires must be used within 25 seconds.
+>Warrior of Elune now starts its cooldown as soon as it's activated, but the bonuses to your next 3 Starfires must be used within 25 seconds.
 Makes you have to think a bit when you use it so that you actually utilize all charges

-Umbral Intensity Adjustments
+>Umbral Intensity Adjustments
-Umbral Intensity now increases damage dealt by Wrath by 20% per point (was 10%) and the damage Starfire deals to nearby targets increased by 15% per point (was 10%).
+>Umbral Intensity now increases damage dealt by Wrath by 20% per point (was 10%) and the damage Starfire deals to nearby targets increased by 15% per point (was 10%).
 Probably won't see much play as there are better talents to choose from and it doesn't enable any interesting pathing in the talent tree

-Modifications to Wild Surges
+>Modifications to Wild Surges
-The Wild Surges bonus to Wrath and Starfire critical strike chance was reduced to 12% from 15%.
+>The Wild Surges bonus to Wrath and Starfire critical strike chance was reduced to 12% from 15%.

-Nature's Grace Change
+>Nature's Grace Change
-Nature's Grace now only triggers after an Eclipse ends, not when extending an Eclipse with Celestial Alignment.
+>Nature's Grace now only triggers after an Eclipse ends, not when extending an Eclipse with Celestial Alignment.
 This change brings a new dynamic to the utilization of Eclipse during combat.
 Doesn't really help with anything, makes you not want to extend incarn with pulsar if possible